 Data

-NCDAC, OSP, and research partners will work together to assess what data would advance the needs assessment, whether the data is already collected and available, and/or whether and how to collect and share it.
-Some example information and data NCDAC can make available to research partners for the needs assessment include:
+NCDAC and its research partner will work together to assess what data would advance the needs assessment, whether the data is already collected and available, and/or whether and how to collect and share it.
+Some example information and data NCDAC can make available to its research partner for the needs assessment include:

 Project Team